mendix/docs/content/en/docs/developerportal/operate/metrics.md

 The number of requests per second is split up by request handlers.
 These are the key ones:

-* **xas/** lists general queries for data in data grids, sending changes to the server, and triggering the execution of microflows
+* **xas/** lists general queries for data in data grids, sending changes to the server, and triggering the execution of microflows.
-* **ws/** shows the number of web service calls that were done
+* **ws/** shows the number of web service calls that were done.
-* **file** shows the number of file uploads and downloads
+* **file** shows the number of file uploads and downloads.
-* The **default** request handler handles all requests which are not handled by the standard request handlers (such as `/xas/` or `/file`) or request handlers installed by the user application — requests handled by the default handler are usually for the static resources of application (for example, `/login.html` and `/mxui.js`).
+* The **default** request handler handles all requests that are not handled by the standard request handlers (such as `/xas/` or `/file`) or request handlers installed by the user application.
+Requests handled by the default handler are usually for the static resources of application (for example, `/login.html` and `/mxui.js`).

 These are the commonly used types: